SPIN-D Flexible Funding Scheme

 We will also offer training, mentorship, and knowledge exchange opportunities.
 We are committed to co-production and involving diverse communities.
 Contact us to express an interest in our flexible funding activities.

 Apply for funding to advance research and involve people with lived experience of dementia in reducing risk, delaying symptoms, and improving care.
-We are pleased to launch the first of our flexible funding rounds from SPIN-D. Please see further information below about the funding available and how to apply.

 Overview:

-Applications opened from 31st January to 31st March 2025.
+Call for applications: open from 22nd January to 31st March 2026.

-Funding was available at two levels:
+Funding is available at two levels:

 - ‘Inclusion in practice’ grants for small projects or events.
 Funding will be provided within an anticipated range of £400-£2,000, with an upper limit of £4,000 (at 80% fEC)